bernhardAxonIvy/doc/source/designer-guide/cms/editors.rst

 Editors
 =======

-The content management system can be viewed and edited in the |ivy-designer|.
+The content management system can be viewed and edited in the Axon Ivy Designer.

 .. _cms-view:

 CMS view
 ~~~~~~~~

-The cms view shows the cms of all open projects in the workspace including all
+The CMS view shows the CMS of all open projects in the workspace including all
 content objects and their values.

 :guilabel:`Window` > :guilabel:`Show View` > :guilabel:`CMS`